melanie531/SageMaker-Data-Wrangler-Example/README.md

     * At the end of this step, the data flow looks as shown below.
     ![image](./img/image-22.png)

     * Next step, let's see how to use Data Wrangler to add custom transform to perform more advanced feature engineering.
-Here, we want to use pyspark to calculate averages of 5-star ratings and use them as new features.
+Here, we want to use pyspark to calculate the average values of 5-star ratings for different columns and use them as new features.
     * Select on the jointrackid.csv block and click the + icon, under which click on Add transform.
     ![image](./img/image-23.png)
     * Click the custom transform at this step.